usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Great Misdirect (2019 Remix / Remaster)_, by Between The Buried And Me
 - _Mossbane Lantern_, by Sallow Moth
 - _GUSH_, by Kaitlyn Aurelia Smith
 - _Here Comes The Mind, There Goes The Body_, by Human Leather